adamp01/docker_api_example/README.md

 To deploy the API run:
 `docker-compose -f docker-compose.yml up -d --build`

+## Running tests
+Test can be run with (Note: running tests on prod will clear out the database):
+`docker-compose exec web python manage.py test`

 ## Creating and Seeding Database
 To create the database and tables run:
 `docker-compose exec web python manage.py create_db`